What is FOUNDER FRIENDLY LABS (FFL)?

-FFL is the equity-free startup accelerator for experienced tech industry professionals.
+Founder Friendly Labs (FFL) is the equity-free startup accelerator for experienced tech industry professionals.
 Created by startup founders and alumni of Google, Stanford, and MIT, FFL Startup Accelerator helps entrepreneurs overcome the challenges inherent in starting a company.
-Startups receive over $300k in software credits and other perks, get connected with mentors and investors, hear from guest speakers, and join FFL’s community of experienced and well-connected professionals.
+Startups receive access to a community of experienced and well-connected professionals, customized advice and mentoring, and up to $300k in software credits.

 Members have included veterans from Google, Apple, Facebook, and LinkedIn, a Co-Founder of Excite, and a Partner from Sequoia Capital.
 Our 70+ startups have raised over $500M from leading investors like Andreessen Horowitz, Greylock Partners, Accel Partners, First Round Capital, Highland Capital Partners, Google Ventures, SV Angel, Data Collective VC, CrunchFund, Charles River Ventures, General Catalyst, Draper Fisher Jurvetson, and Upfront Ventures.